Wolf Pack celebrates Women’s History Month: maintenance edition

-Airman 1st Class Toni Jakes, 80th Aircraft Maintenance Unit crew chief, salutes an F-16 Fighting Falcon pilot before takeoff at Kunsan Air Base, Republic of Korea, March 17, 2021.
-The U.S. Air Force opened maintenance career jobs to women nearly 50 years ago.
-Crew chiefs are the first and last point-of-contact for takeoffs, as they prepare the aircraft for flight.
+Senior Airman Anastasia Brown and Airman 1st Class Toni Jakes, 80th Aircraft Maintenance Unit crew chiefs, wait for an F-16 Fighting Falcon to taxi at Kunsan Air Base, Republic of Korea, March 17, 2021.
+The maintainers memorize dozens of hand signals in order to communicate with pilots.
 (U.S. Air Force photo by Senior Airman Mya M. Crosby)

 |Date Taken: